About the Founder

 Topeka has been featured in Vogue, SalonTV, Vice, New York Times, CNN and MSNBC.
 She has been featured in Glamour Magazine and Black Enterprise for being “The Black Woman behind the video that led to the Trump Clemency of Alice Johnson.”
 She has spoken at the 2018 United States of the Woman Conference, 2018 Women in the World Conference, 2018 White House Prison Reform Summit and is a TedxMidAtlantic Superheros Presenter.

-She has worked and continues to work selflessly and relentlessly in her fight for the decriminalization and decarceration of women and girls.
+She has worked and continues to work selflessly and relentlessly in her fight for the dignity, decriminalization and decarceration of women and girls.
 Topeka has accomplished this and more since her release from Federal Prison May 2015.